-For America, the positive outcomes of solving these problems and creating a conjugate are potentially profound.
+For America, the positive outcomes of solving these problems and creating a conjugate are huge.
 Can we create a bonus in tax revenue that can help us address many of our Earthly problems?
 Want to finance a living wage for all?
 What if the answer is ‘No problem?’
 Want to pay for the transition to a zero-emission economy without passing on any additional costs to business?
 Check.
 Want to reduce taxes on the wealthy?
 Done.
 Want to build out universal healthcare, early childhood education for all, and rebuild our crumbling infrastructure.
 Check, check, and check again.
 What if our politicians could make political promises and actually keep them?
-What if we can unlock a significant source of cash flow for the future in the back half of this century?
+What if we can unlock a significant source of cash flow for our future in the back half of this century?

 An economic conjugate of our own economy operating in space at higher levels of wages and prices has the potential to pay a sizeable bonus back to our public coffers at home and to change our future on Earth if done at scale.

 On the political front, what if the Left and Right could each achieve core objectives (more spending, less taxes) in an economically sustainable way?
 Would they just push further to the extreme or could they actually compromise and get along?
 Wouldn’t it be interesting to find out?